RaduGalan1/pers_proj/README.md

 (2020-present) 🤖👁️👨‍🦯
 - Working to create, integrate and mantain the intelligent models on a device that helps the blind navigate independently
 -  artificial intelligence algorithms, computer vision models (for detection, classification, segmentation, ocr) training/validation/deployment on embedded, dataset creation and analysis, Robotics, ROS, Ubuntu
+-  mainly worked with python (sometimes other needed languages or tools), used data science libraries (from simple numpy, panda to complex dataset constructions and querying), machine learning (from scikit and pytorch to cuda optimizations)

 -----